jylee9817/VexB_Fall_Ian_FlyBot/README.md

 - <b>11/18/2015.1:</b> Adding two motor for the intake roller

 - <b>11/18/2015.2:</b> Revision of the comment to make it more understandable

+- <b>11/18/2015.3</b> Added extra else if in fullFlyWheel and halfFlyWheel function